-ANSWER: The Old Testament does permit slavery (servitude) but only under special circumstances and with restrictions.
-The Bible says an Israelite (Hebrew) father could sell his daughter as a slave (Exodus 21:7, Nehemiah 5:5), the child of a widow could be sold as one to pay her father's debt (2Kings 4:1), and both men and women could sell themselves into servitude (Leviticus 25:39, 47, Deuteronomy 15:12 - 17).
+Answer: The Old Testament does permit slavery (servitude) but only under special circumstances and with restrictions.
+It says an Israelite (Hebrew) father could sell his daughter as a slave (Exodus 21:7, Nehemiah 5:5), the child of a widow could be sold as one to pay her father's debt (2Kings 4:1), and both men and women could sell themselves into slavery (Leviticus 25:39, 47, Deuteronomy 15:12 - 17).

-In the New Testament, Jesus never deals directly with the issue of owning other humans one way or the other in his teachings.
+In the New Testament, Jesus never deals directly with the issue of slavery one way or the other in his teachings.
 It should also be noted that the Greek word doulos (Strong's Concordance #G1401), translated "servant," can mean "slave," however, or vice versa.

-The Apostle Paul discusses slavery.
-Interestingly, Paul neither offers a clear condemnation of the institution in the Bible nor justifies its practice.
+Although the Apostle Paul discusses slavery, he neither offers a clear condemnation of the institution nor justifies its practice.
 He does encourage Philemon (Philemon 10 - 18), a slaveholder, to take back a runaway who had converted to Christianity.
-There are texts in which servants or slaves are told to obey, not revolt against, their masters (Colossians 3:22, Ephesians 5:5 - 9, 1Timothy 6:1, Titus 2:9).
-Ultimately, Paul does not think the status of being bound to someone or free matters spiritually in the sight of God (Colossians 3:11).
+There are texts in which servants are told to obey, not revolt against, their masters (Colossians 3:22, Ephesians 5:5 - 9, 1Timothy 6:1, Titus 2:9).
+Ultimately, Paul does not think the status of servitude matters spiritually (Colossians 3:11).

 One could use the Golden Rule of loving one's neighbor as themselves as enough of a reason to be against slavery.
 Hence, if you loved someone equal to yourself, and you would not want servitude, then you would not put him or her in bondage to you.